CODA (2021 film)

+A stage musical adaptation was in the works as of 2024.

 Plot

-In Gloucester, on the northeast coast of Massachusetts, seventeen-year-old Ruby Rossi is the only hearing member of her family; her parents, Frank and Jackie, and older brother, Leo, are all deaf.
-She assists with the family fishing business and plans to join it full-time after high school.
-One day at school, Ruby sees her crush, Miles, signing up for choir as his elective, so she impulsively signs up for choir too.
-The music teacher, Mr. Bernardo "Mr. V" Villalobos, encourages Ruby to sing more.
-He assigns her to sing a duet with Miles.
+In Gloucester, Massachusetts, 17-year-old Ruby Rossi is the only hearing member of her family; her parents, Frank and Jackie, and older brother, Leo, are all deaf.
+Ruby assists with the family fishing business and plans to join it full-time after high school.
+One day at school, Ruby sees her crush, Miles Patterson, signing up for choir as his elective, so she also signs up.
+The music teacher, Mr. Bernardo "Mr. V" Villalobos, encourages Ruby to sing more and assigns her to a duet with Miles.

 Meanwhile, Frank and Leo struggle to make ends meet with the fishing business as new fees and sanctions are imposed by the local board.
-At a board meeting, everyone is angry about the fact that more boats are disappearing from the harbor despite the fact that the council is trying to help.
-During the yelling Frank stands and announces that he is going to start his own company to get around the new restrictions and intends to sell his fish on his own, inviting other local fishermen to join him.
+At a board meeting, everyone is angry about the fact that more boats are disappearing from the harbor.
+During the yelling, Frank announces that he is going to start his own company to get around the new restrictions and intends to sell his fish on his own, inviting other local fishermen to join him.
 The family struggles to get the new business off the ground, relying on Ruby to spread the word.

-Mr. V encourages Ruby to audition for Berklee College of Music, his alma mater.
-He offers her private lessons to prepare, as he is already privately tutoring Miles.
+Mr. V encourages Ruby to audition for Berklee College of Music, his alma mater, and offers her private lessons to prepare.
 Ruby agrees, but her increasing commitments to the family business (her parents are dependent upon her to interpret for them) cause her to be late to their lessons.
 Mr. V grows irritated with Ruby's constant tardiness and chastises her for wasting his time and not caring enough about music.